AmeerMoukadam/Javascriptweirdparts/README.md

 # Javascriptweirdparts
-Understanding the weird parts of Javascript.
+A repo about understanding the weird parts of Javascript.